OpenST/mosaic-chains/docker/readme.md

         .
         .
     ```
-5. Go to docker folder and run the following.
+5. Move the mosaic config file in `configs` directory
-6. Use the following command to build the docker image.
+6. Go to docker folder.
+Run the following command to build the docker image

     `docker build -t mosaicdao/dev-chains . -f docker/Dockerfile`

-7. Use the following command to publish the Docker image.
+7. Run the following command to publish the Docker image.

     `docker push mosaicdao/dev-chains`